awsdocs/amazon-athena-user-guide/doc_source/creating-tables.md

 ### Tables are EXTERNAL<a name="all-tables-are-external"></a>

-Except when creating [governed tables](lf-governed-tables-creating.md) or [Iceberg](querying-iceberg-creating-tables.md) tables, always use the `EXTERNAL` keyword\.
-If you use `CREATE TABLE` without the `EXTERNAL` keyword for non\-governed, non\-Iceberg tables, Athena issues an error\.
+Except when creating [Iceberg](querying-iceberg-creating-tables.md) tables, always use the `EXTERNAL` keyword\.
+If you use `CREATE TABLE` without the `EXTERNAL` keyword for non\-Iceberg tables, Athena issues an error\.
 When you drop a table in Athena, only the table metadata is removed; the data remains in Amazon S3\.

 ## Creating tables using AWS Glue or the Athena console<a name="creating-tables-how-to"></a>